 The Best All-Format Video Players for Windows & Mac

-1. Tipard Blu-ray Player
+Top 1.
+Tipard Blu-ray Player

-Tipard Blu-ray Player is one of the most versatile media players out there.
-Regardless of the format or resolution (even 4K and 8K!), or whether it is an ISO file, folder, or Blu-ray disk, the Blu-ray Player for Windows and Mac is designed to function smoothly and without the need for external codecs.
+Regardless of the format or resolution (even 4K and 8K!), or whether it is an ISO file, folder, or Blu-ray disk, this all-format video player for PC and Mac can function smoothly and without the need for external codecs.

 - Supports MP4, MKV, AVI, WMV, MOV, 4K, UHD, and even 8K.